formkit/docs-content/guides/export-inputs.md

 </client-only>

-After adding appropriate styling, we can see that our new custom input uses floating labels:
+After adding appropriate styling, we can see that our new custom input has its `<label>` moved within the HTML structure and uses floating labels:

 <example
   :file="[